 Founded by Andrew Black and Edward Wray in 2000, Betfair is the market leader in the world of betting exchanges

 The company went through a merger with Paddy Power in 2016 that made Betfair even more powerful - this is the place to start for those who are new to betting exchange play.
+But, sadly the Betfair exchange is not available for players from Canada.

 Claiming to be the leading online betting site in Asia, Dafabet's creation of its own exchange is likely to be a popular move with sports fans across Asia.